Rasika Dugal: Recognition and commercial success (2018-present)

-Then in 2018, she did a small appearance in the Netflix anthology film Lust Stories in Zoya Akhtar's segment.
+In 2018, she made a small appearance in the Netflix anthology film Lust Stories in Zoya Akhtar's segment.
 Then she appeared in Nandita Das's biographical movie Manto (2018).
 The movie was about the life of playwright Saadat Hasan Manto, Rasika played the role of his wife Safia.
 Her performance was praised by the critics, for which she received her first nomination at the Screen Awards in the category of Best Supporting Actress.
 After Manto, she appeared in the critically acclaimed film Hamid (2018) co-starring Vikas Kumar and Talha Arshad Reshi, directed by Aijaz Khan.
 The film won many accolades including National Film Award for Best Feature Film in Urdu at the 66th National Film Awards and Rasika Dugal won the Best Actor Award for her role in the film Hamid at Rajasthan International Film Festival.

-Then in November 2018, she starred in the Amazon Prime Video original series Mirzapur.
+She then starred in the Amazon Prime Video original series Mirzapur.
 She portrayed the role of Beena Tripathi.
 For her role in Mirzapur, she was nominated in the Indian Television Academy Awards in the category of Best Actress - Web Series.
 She also appeared in an episode of Zoya Akhtar's web series Made in Heaven, she portrayed the role of Nutan Yadav, the daughter of an ambitious politician willing to sacrifice his daughter's dreams for his political career.
 The show was released on Amazon Prime on 8 March 2019.

-Subsequently, she played the main role in Hotstar original series Out of Love (2019-2021), She played the role of Dr. Meera Kapoor.
-The show was renewed for a second season, it was released on 21 May 2021.
+Subsequently, she played the main role in Hotstar original series Out of Love (2019-2021), playing the role of Dr. Meera Kapoor.
+The show was renewed for a second season which was released on 21 May 2021.
 She portrayed the role of a young IPS officer named Neeti Singh in the TV series Delhi Crime released on Netflix on 21 March 2019 which won the International Emmy Award for Best Drama Series.
 She also starred in supporting roles in web series such as A Suitable Boy (2020) and OK Computer (2021).
 In 2020, her two films were released namely Lootcase and Darbaan.
 In both of the films, her performance was praised by the critics.
 She also did a podcast titled Uncovidable (2020) which was released on Audible.
 It was created by Vekeana Dhillon.

 Rasika was roped in for an international comedy audio series The Empire written by Anuvab Pal.
-She will be next seen in Srijit Mukherji's directorial Sherdil, the film also stars Neeraj Kabi and Pankaj Tripathi in key roles.
+She will be next seen in Srijit Mukherji's Sherdil which also stars Neeraj Kabi and Pankaj Tripathi in key roles.